ksainithin/UMBC-DATA606-Capstone/docs/proposal.md

 - Multiple years of **hourly air quality measurements** across different European cities (2010–2020 range)

 ### Row Representation
-Each row represents an **hourly measurement** of air quality and meteorological factors in a specific city.
+Each row represents an **daily measurement** of air quality and meteorological factors in a specific city.

 ---